petschau/WinFellow/content/post/2023-10-04-WinFellow v0.5.10 released.md

 tags = [ "News", "Releases" ]
 +++

-There is a new public release of WinFellow v0.5.10 in the GitHub releases section.
+There is a new public release of WinFellow v0.5.10 in the GitHub releases section; it had been published earlier as release candidate 1.

 Compared to the earlier version 0.5.9, the following changes are included in this build:

 **New features**
   - a native ARM64 build of WinFellow is now provided as part of the release zip archive